Steven McLaughlin: Career

+New York State Assembly (2011-2017)

 McLaughlin was elected to the New York State Assembly on November 2, 2010, when he defeated incumbent Timothy P. Gordon.
-McLaughlin had previously run against Gordon in 2008, but was defeated.
+McLaughlin had previously run against Gordon in 2008 but was defeated.
 McLaughlin was re-elected to the Assembly in 2012, 2014, and 2016.

-McLaughlin was censured by the New York State Assembly Ethic Committee for violations of the Sexual Harassment Policy after he requested a female staff member send him nude photos.
+McLaughlin was censured by the New York State Assembly Ethics Committee in 2017 for violations of the Sexual Harassment Policy after he requested a female staff member send him nude photos.

-McLaughlin developed a reputation as an anti-establishment voice and an outspoken critic of New York Gov. Andrew Cuomo.
+McLaughlin was accused of "roughing up" a former top aide.
+He was recorded telling the same aide, “You’re still fat.
+You are.
+Not attractive — and you’re a (expletive) awful human being.”

 In 2013, McLaughlin criticized Cuomo's gun control policies and compared him to Adolf Hitler, Mussolini, and Putin.
 McLaughlin later apologized for making the comparison.

+Rensselaer County Executive (2018-present)

 McLaughlin ran for Rensselaer County Executive in 2017 following the retirement of longtime County Executive Kathy Jimino.
 After defeating Deputy County Executive Christopher Meyer in a contentious Republican primary, McLaughlin narrowly prevailed over Democrat Andrea Smyth in the general election.

 Mclaughlin was sworn in as Rensselaer County executive on January 1, 2018.

+In November 2019, leaked audio from a verbally abusive private meeting between McLaughlin, several of his top political and governmental aides, former Republican Congressman John Sweeney, and then-Republican candidate for Troy mayor Thomas Reale, was published by the Times Union.
+During the meeting, McLaughlin, County Director of Operations Richard Christ, County Director of Purchasing James Gordon, and Sweeney pressured Reale to drop out of the mayoral race and endorse Rodney Wiltshire, a third-party candidate defeated in the Democratic primary by incumbent Democratic Mayor Patrick Madden.
+Mr. Reale remained in the race and was defeated by Madden in the general election.

+In November 2019, McLaughlin was accused of withholding his signature from documents approving a property transfer between Rensselaer County and the city of Troy associated with the South Troy Industrial Park Road project.
+McLaughlin later said the delay was the result of alleged unpaid bills between the two municipalities and a separate dispute over engineering services.